-At the time, my coaching program was doing okay, but I wanted it to grow faster.
+At the time, my mastermind and coaching program was doing okay, but I wanted it to grow faster.

 I shared with the group my desire to grow my coaching business faster when a mentor, someone whom I had great respect for, got in my face – literally and figuratively – and said,

 “Jim, let me ask you a question.
 How is it that you feel that you deserve, or are entitled to the same level of success, as your peers and other people in the business, yet you aren’t willing to do the same things that they’re doing to grow their coaching businesses?
 Explain to me how that works for you?”

 Looking back, I now refer to this as my Mr. T – Rocky moment.

 Remember when Mr. T got in Rocky’s face before the big fight.

 It had to be intimidating to say the least, but Rocky learned from that lesson, and I learned something about “manning up” and stepping up to do what is required to grow my Dream Business.

 I learned from this very embarrassing moment that if I truly wanted to grow my own Dream Business, I had to put my fears, phobias and “rather not dos” aside – and instead Just Say Yes.

 It was painful and embarrassing.
 But… it was exactly the tough love I needed.

 On the long flight home, I made up my mind that, never again, would I be put in that position, where my own “stuff” – my own shortcomings – are put in my face like that.

 I had to own my shortcomings, fix them, and move on.

 So, I learned how to become a speaker; I learned how to create powerful marketing videos, I started my own podcast, I wrote and published six books, and I also started putting on my own 3-day live events.